-Unclaimed Securities Suspense Account (Account opened in February, 2012)
+o) Unclaimed Securities Suspense Account (Account opened in February, 2012)

-Sr. No. Details No. of shareholders Shares 1 Aggregate number of shareholders and the outstanding Shares lying in the Unclaimed Suspense Account at the beginning of 162 7309 2 Number of shareholders who approached the issuer for transfer of shares from the Unclaimed Suspense Account during the year.
+Sr. No. Details No. of shareholders Shares 1 Aggregate number of shareholders and the outstanding Shares lying in the Unclaimed Suspense Account at the beginning of the year 162 7309 2 Number of shareholders who approached the issuer for transfer of shares from the Unclaimed Suspense Account during the year.
 0 0 3 As per MCA Circular Dividend unclaimed for 7 years, the shares lying in the Unclaimed Suspense Account are to be transferred to IEPF Demat Account, Hence the shares held in TCFC FINANCE LTD, SUSPENSE ACCOUNT with CDSL transferred on 06.12.2017 to IEPF.
 0 0 4 Aggregate Number of shareholders and the outstanding shares lying in the Unclaimed Suspense Account at the end of the year.
 162 7309

-Place: Mumbai Atul Desai Date: 30th June, 2020 Chairman DIN:00019443
+Atul Desai Chairman DIN:00019443